 University of Haifa, Israel

-Fuad Fares has completed his Ph.D. at the age of 30 years from the Faculty of Medicine, Technion-Israel Institute of Technology, Haifa, Israel, and postdoctoral studies from Washington University, School of Medicine, Saint Louis, MO, USA.
-He is the Director of The Department of Molecular Genetics, Carmel Medical Center, and Associated Professor at the Department of Human Biology, Faculty of Natural Sciences, University of Haifa.
-He has published more than 80 papers in reputed journals and the founder of PROLOR Biotech Company.
+Fuad Fares has completed his D.Sc studies at the Faculty of Medicine, Technion-Israel Institute of Technology, and postdoctoral studiesat the Department of Molecular Biology and Pharmacology, School of Medicine, Washington University, St. Louis Missouri.
+He is the director of the Department of Molecular Genetics at Carmel Medical Center and associated professor at the Department of Human Biology, University of Haifa.
+He has published more than 75 papers in reputed journals and serving as a member of the Israel Council for Higher Education.
+He is the inventor of designing long-acting recombinant proteins and the initiator of PROLOR Biotech Company.